tent/libattic/docs/overview.md

 concatenated with the the ciphertext.
 This MAC is used to make sure that the encrypted chunk has not been tampered with.

+### Local Cache
+The local cache is a sqlite database used by libattic to store various types of data.
+File and folder inforation are stored, and various configuration values.
+The local cache is mostly used to keep track of what's on disk vs what's on the server.

 ### Upload

 Files are stored in Tent as a set of posts that contain the file metadata and